Arizona Family Hospice is privately owned and operated. Arizona Family

 Our Corporate Responsibility Program supports compliance with the False

 claims Act by:

-• Monitoring and auditing to prevent or detect errors in coding or
+• Monitoring and auditing to prevent or detect errors in

 • Educating our team that they are responsible to report any

 concern(s) about a possible False Claim at a CHP facility via our

 information about patients, employees and the organization confidential.